rzuanisko/zadanie1-course-js-samuraj-programowania/README.md

  Assignment from the "Programming in JavaScript" course.
 Author of the course - Samuraj Programowania.

-The task is to create a 'div' object after clicking the button.
-Div elements are supposed to be placed next to each other.
-The div is supposed to be a square.
-Every fifth div is supposed to be a circle.
-Additionally, div elements should be numbered.
+The task is to create list items after clicking a button.
+Elements are added every 2.
+Each element divisible by 3 should have a larger font.